For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in.

 'THE FOOD BANK' is a store where food donated by the community is banked and can be drawn on by people in crisis.
 It is simple and unique concept designed to help individuals in crisis by providing free emergency food for 3 days (10 balanced meals), which is the period assessed as the minimum time it takes for the appropriate agencies to be in a position to assist.
 This period can be extended if necessary.

-We collect food from the public at supermarkets, from churches and through local groups and schools.
+We collect food from the public at supermarkets, from churches infact The Minster is a collection point for food and through local groups and schools.
 Food can be drawn in two ways, both of which operate as a result of a referral from a registered car professional such as the social service, a health visitor, the mental health team, a church pastrol worker, a school or others working in the front line of poverty.
+Please feel free to bring your food donation to the Church.

 Please view the video presentation showing the benefits of this work in Lewisham, London.